rogue0137/basic_node_survey_app/README.md

 	"answer":"no"
 }'
 ```
-It should return the object with an updated survey response:
+It should return the object with an updated survey response.
 ```
 {
     "id": 1,